fbpx

 Western ragweed is a perennial herb, usually less than 4.5 feet tall, from an underground stem (rhizome) that produces numerous vertical shoots.
 The plant is covered with long, soft hairs.
 Petioles are short or absent.
 Leaves are elliptical in outline, less than five inches (13 cm) long and deeply, pinnately divided into thin lobes.
 The larger lobes may have a few coarse teeth.
 The margins of the leaf are often turned slightly upwards, giving the leaf a rimmed appearance.

+A ragweed flower has the basic structure of a composite flower head.
 The male and female florets are small and separated on different flower heads on the same plant.
 Numerous nodding male flower heads are densely packed along a terminal stem and resemble a column of small bells.
 A few or several male florets develop surrounded by a cup-shaped involucre of fused green phyllaries.
 Each male floret has five inconspicuous pale cream petals, united at the base and with triangular lobes that are often curved inward.
 There is no pistil, and there are four or five stamens.
 A few inconspicuous female flower heads occur in small clusters from leaf-like bracts below the male flower heads.
 The female floret is quite unlike the male.
 There is one female floret per flower head, with no petals or stamens.
 The involucre hugs the ovary with several rounded, white tubercles ringing the top of the ovary.
 The pistil consists of an inferior ovary and a style with two, long, thread-like branches.
 Flowers appear in late summer (primarily June – November).1 They are wind pollinated and are a primary source of late summer hay fever.56

 The fruit is dry and one seeded, developing within the involucre which forms a hard, dark covering, about 1/8 inch (2-3.5 mm) long with a conical top with an abrupt tip.

-Nature Center | November 2018
+Pinnately divided leaves | Nature Center | Nov.
+2018

-Terminal spikes of male flower heads | East Basin, old dike | Aug.
+Spikes of male flower heads | East Basin, old dike | Aug.
 2010

 Distribution 7,89,306